0xfe/vexflow/demos/modules/README.md

 # Using VexFlow with ES Modules

-Copy the vexflow-debug.js into this folder.
+Use `test.sh`to build and copy `vexflow-debug.js` into this folder.
+Or do this manually:

 ```
+grunt
-cp ../../build/vexflow-debug.js .
+cp ../../build/vexflow-debug.js vexflow-debug.js
 ```

-Start a web server in this folder (e.g., https://www.npmjs.com/package/http-server).
+Start a web server in this folder.

 ```
-http-server
+npx http-server

 Starting up http-server, serving ./
 Available on: